Spring Into the 2024 Art Show Season

 Here are some online resources to consult as you embark on your search for art shows and fairs this spring:

-ArtShow: Includes a database of calls for artists.
+ArtShow: Includes a database of calls for artists, plus workshops and retreats.

-Art Gallery Finder: Find galleries across the U.S.
+Art Gallery Finder: Explore galleries across the U.S., organized by state.

-Art Fair Calendar: Listings for both craft shows and fine art fairs and festivals.
+Art Fair Calendar: Listings for craft shows and fine art festivals, searchable by region and by city.

 Art Jobs: International job listings for artists and a huge “Open Calls” site for creatives.